LUFS for Beginners: What are They and Why are They Important?

 Have you ever been listening to music when suddenly, the next song comes on and it blasts so loudly you’re scrambling to turn down the volume?
 Or conversely, you’re reaching to crank it up because you can’t hear the tune you’re trying to play?
 This happens when the music is not mastered at a consistent volume (whether in an album, on different streaming sites, etc) and therefore during playback the perceived loudness becomes noticeably off balance.

 Movies, TV, radio, and streaming services all use audio that has been crafted to sound perfect and consistent among each individual platform, but how do they do this?
-That’s where LUFS come in.
+That’s where LUFS comes in.

 What Are LUFS?

 LUFS stands for Loudness Units relative to Full Scale or Loudness Units Full Scale (i.e., the maximum level a system can handle.)
 It’s a standardized measurement of audio loudness that factors human perception and electrical signal intensity together.
 To simplify, it just means that LUFS are the latest and most precise way to measure loudness in audio, designed to help make consistent sound possible.

 Think of LUFS as a kind of audio measuring tape, the units help audio engineers compare different audio and match them to the requirements of their listening environments.

 How Important Are They?

 There are two main ways to measure loudness: Peak and RMS (root mean square).
 Peak measures the highest level of the audio while RMS measures the average level.
 Some mastering engineers will normalize all the tracks in an album to hit maximum peak, but this leaves songs that have higher levels sounding louder than the rest.
 Conversely measuring solely with RMS could leave songs that have peaks above 0, which can cause distortion.
 Here enter LUFS.